RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Additional Experimental Analysis

 We first show that, similar to CounterNet, the training of RoCourseNet does not come at the cost of degraded predictive accuracy.
-Table~\ref{tab:pred} compares RoCourseNet's predictive accuracy against the base prediction model used by baselines.
+Table~\ref{tab:acc} \& \ref{tab:auc} compare RoCourseNet's predictive accuracy and AUC score against the base prediction model used by baselines.
 This table shows that RoCourseNet achieves competitive predictive performance -- it achieves marginally better accuracy than the base model ($\sim2\%$).
 Thus, we conclude that the joint training of RoCourseNet does not come at a cost of reduced predictive performance.